jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Pricing/Billing-Overview.md

 ## Billing Overview

-CodeDeploy is provided for free.
+The CodeDeploy is provided for free now.
+Specific billing method will be introduced to you after the free use.